 I love going to national parks and forests, and anywhere with mountains.
 Hiking is a huge source of inspiration for me.
 There are so many beautiful destinations that you can reach only by foot.
 I also find hiking to be such a beautiful metaphor for life.
 Both can be incredibly hard, but it’s through hardship that you reach the most beautiful destinations.

-The color palette you use in your work makes me instantly think of nature with the various of shades of greens and blues.
+The color palette you use in your work makes me instantly think of nature with the variety of shades of greens and blues.
 What is the particular paint color or colors you find yourself frequently reaching for?

 I work with a basic set of primary colors and neutrals, and I mix all of my colors from those (a leftover habit from college art classes).
 So I actually need all of them to make the colors that I make!
 The process takes longer, but it’s also what makes my colors so unique.
 But you’re right about greens and blues.
 It’s rare that I make a painting without them!
 I also love including touches of warm colors like peach and rich earth tones for contrast.